jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/7-4 Apache 2.0 Licence for InstructLab and Granite.md

 ![What is an LLM and how are they different from SLMs](graphics/apache-logo.jpg)
 # Software for the public good

-## :bulb:The Apache 2.0 licence provides a permissive free software licence that permists use of the software for any purpose.
+## :bulb:The Apache 2.0 licence provides a permissive free software licence that permits use of the software for any purpose.

 ## Uses can: